UdayKumar-TS/SpringBoot-CURD/README.md

-Requirements
+1) Requirements

 Maven 3.0+IDE (Eclipse or IntelliJ)
 JDK 1.8+
 MySql database server
 Postman or Insomnia for testing

-Create project boilerplate and add dependencies from spring initializr
+2)Create project boilerplate and add dependencies from spring initializr

 Give a name to your project